anartovich/streams-open-docs/content/en/docs/streams/quickstart.md

 ## Create a topic

-Topics are a central concepts in AMPLIFY Streams and represents a feed of messages.
+Topics are a central concepts in Streams and represents a feed of messages.
 Each topic must be associated with one [publisher](../publishers/) in charge of publishing payloads to be consumed by subscribers.

 To start, we will create a topic associated with a [HTTP Poller publisher](../publishers/publisher-http-poller) which will be responsible for polling a target URL and automatically publishing the content retrieved at the given polling period.